-The sugar factory is said to be existed since 1820 and was closed in 2012.
-As from that, all sugarcane of Mon Loisir go to Terra.
+The sugar factory is said to exist since 1820 and was closed in 2012.
+From that, all sugarcane of Mon Loisir goes to Terra.

 This sugar factory was first mentioned in 1838.
 It was bought by Beau Séjour SE Co Ltd in 1883 and closed down in 1900.

 No exact date has been found in which year it was founded.
 In 1909, it became inactive and was bought by Nemours Harel in 1914.